 Unfortunately, many healthcare professionals do not always ask about these symptoms.
 It may be helpful to bring up your symptoms yourself or to seek care from someone who specializes in this area.
 At UT Urology, our Overactive Bladder Clinic is a specialized clinic dedicated to diagnosing and managing urinary incontinence, giving patients access to the only urologists in the region with fellowship training that included incontinence.
 We offer the most advanced options for diagnosis as well as the full range of treatment options for incontinence.

-The evaluation of Overactive Bladder begins with questions about your symptoms such as how frequent you urinate or how often you leak urine.
+The evaluation of Overactive Bladder begins with questions about your symptoms such as how frequently you urinate or how often you leak urine.
 We will ask about medications you may take, previous surgeries you have had, and your daily habits.
 We will also perform a physical exam to check for other causes of your symptoms.
 Usually, the diagnosis of Overactive Bladder (OAB) does not require invasive or uncomfortable tests.

 - A bladder diary is a record of a few days of your daily input and urine output.
 It helps to characterize your symptoms and look for other medical causes.